 For many years, non-profit organizations felt that a good cause alone was enough.
 However, precisely because they don’t have a bottomline like profit organizations, it is even more important that they are well-managed.
-This book provides a self-assessment process to address crucial fundamentals of what you are doing, why you are doing it, and what you must do to improve your organization’s performance, worth revisiting regularly.
+“The Five Most Important Questions You will Ever Ask About Your Organization” provides a self-assessment process to address crucial fundamentals of what you are doing, why you are doing it, and what you must do to improve your organization’s performance, worth revisiting regularly.
+In this summary, we’ll explain Peter Drucker’s Five Most Important Questions.
 Do check out our full book summary bundle for a powerful way to recap the ideas visually.

 Drucker explains why self-assessment is crucial to any individual or organization that’s committed to becoming a leader: It requires that you focus on your mission, listen to your customers, and set higher standards/ encourage constructive dissent.